 Athletics and Recreation are key components of the broader learning environment at Queen’s.
 They promote personal health and wellness and instil lessons of leadership and collaboration.

 Through the Initiative Campaign, we have already succeeded in supporting athletics and recreation through the construction of two new artificial turf fields on campus – the Nixon and West Campus fields.
-These two new athletics project are in addition to the new Athletics and Recreation Centre and Tindall Field projects.
+These two new athletics projects are in addition to the new Athletics and Recreation Centre and Tindall Field projects.

 Our next priority is the $25-million rebuilding and revitalization of Richardson Stadium.
 Queen’s Board of Trustees has approved the Stadium revitalization project, at a cost of $20.27 million.
 Fundraising continues to further enhance the project.
 The new Richardson Stadium will further promote personal health and wellness on our campus, support the pursuit of excellence of our student-athletes, enrich the Queen’s experience and provide an important venue for the Queen’s and Kingston communities.

 Queen’s Athletics & Recreation seeks to be the destination of choice for student-athletes who excel in both academics and athletics.
 The landscape for university sport is dynamic.
 Competition to recruit Canada’s best student-athletes is fierce and top-performing student-athletes are vital to top-performing teams.
 An athletic award helps Queen’s recruit the best and most promising student-athletes by providing students with a means to offset their direct costs of tuition, fees and other expenses.
 More athletic awards are needed to attract the best students and compete for podium placements.
 With your support, our athletes can focus on their pursuit of athletic and academic excellence.